ariadnavigo/sline/README.md

 environment, or ``/usr/local/lib`` by default.
 Header files will be installed under ``${PREFIX}/include``, or ``/usr/local/include`` by default.
 The Makefile supports the ``$DESTDIR`` variable as well.

 ## API manuals

 sline's API is very simple.
-You may refer to the sline(3) manual page for an overview on how to use its subroutines.
+You may refer to the sline(3) manual page for an overview on how to use its main subroutine.
+Other subroutines are listed under the _See also_ section on that manual page.

 ## Contributing